2014–2015 floods in Southeast Asia and South Asia: Sri Lanka

 An estimated 1.1 million people were affected by torrential rainfall, widespread floods, landslides, mudslides and high winds since 19 December 2014.
 Over 6,400 houses are reportedly fully destroyed and an estimated 18,537 houses are partially damaged.
 There were 39 deaths, with 20 people injured and 2 people still missing, UN's Office for the Coordination of Humanitarian Affairs (OCHA) reported.

 With the flood situation being gradually normalised, people living in safety centres or with host families have begun to return home.

 Effects

 Healthcare

 As of 29 December, the flooding has affected 102 health facilities in West Malaysia, 38 of which are still operating.
 Helicopters were used to evacuate patients from hospital as the flood worsened.
-Most hospital staffs have been working tirelessly for over 5 days.
+Most hospital staff have been working tirelessly for over five days.

 In Thailand, sandbag barriers were stacked around Nong Chik Hospital in Pattani, with four pumps working around the clock to keep out the flood water.
 Sandbags were also stacked at Tambon Pakaharang health promotion hospital.
 Some equipment was relocated to higher ground as a precaution.
 However, both hospitals continued their regular daily operations.